saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 chunks are about 33ms of data, so the number of samples you actually get are in steps of 33ms)

-If both analog and digital channels are enabled, this sets the number of digital samples to record.
+If both analog and digital channels are enabled, this sets the number of digital samples to record, and not the least common multiple of analog and digital, as some other functions do.

 Example: